janimattiellonen/discgolf-diary/Tali playbook 2019.md

 ## Hole 18: 83m, par 3

 Tee shot: Pink (newer one), Mako3 in slight hyzer line.
 If very heavy head wind, than maybe Roc3 in an anhyzer line.
+This hole is very easy to OB.
+Left side is skippy, so keep the disc to the rigth side as long as possible.